 The Most Critical Steps in Preconstruction Planning

-The preconstruction phase is the most critical step in the construction process.
+Preconstruction planning is the most critical step in the construction process.
 A good plan can head off a world of change orders and budget increases.
 The more detailed the preconstruction process, the greater chance the project has for timely completion.
 When cutting materials the classic adage is “measure twice, cut once.”
 Preconstruction planning is that first measurement and is the best chance to set the project on a course of success.

 Some of the key outcomes of the preconstruction phase are: